EG-lisy/PlasmoVis/README.md

 npm install
 ```

-Once the installation is completed, a `node_modules` folder containing all the required dependencies needed to run PlasmoVis will be created inside `PlasmoVis/PlasmoVis`.
+Once the installation is completed, a `node_modules` folder containing all the required dependencies will be created inside `PlasmoVis/PlasmoVis`.

 ## 3. Run PlasmoVis